-The Imperial Council has adopted the fez as the exclusive type of head covering to be worn by all Nobles of the Mystic Shrine when appearing as such.
+The Imperial Council has adopted the fez as the exclusive type of head covering to be worn by all Nobles of Shriners International when appearing as such.
 This means all Nobles must wear their fezzes at stated meetings, ceremonials, Shrine parades, caravans, special Shrine events, and any other Shrine-related activities.
-The fez is never worn at a Masonic lodge communications or meetings.
+The fez is never worn at Masonic Lodge communications or meetings.

 At non-Shrine functions where an Imperial officer is representing the Imperial Council, or a temple officer is representing a Shrine temple, he may wear his fez.
 However, other Shriners in attendance are not to wear their fezzes.

 As a Noble, you are particularly admonished never to wear your fez in any company or place in which you would decline to introduce your mother, wife, sister or daughter.
 Never forget this.
 No other person is ever allowed to wear a Noble’s fez.

 The fez is not a display case or bulletin board.
 The Imperial Chaplain, potentates, divan members, past potentates, and Grand Masters may have their titles embroidered in small letters in gold or silver bullion, silk or rhinestone jewels on one line beneath the emblem on the fez.
 Active members of official uniformed units or official clubs of a temple may likewise have the names of their units or clubs on one line beneath the emblem on the fez.
 Any official appointee of an Imperial Potentate or potentate may have his title beneath the emblem as above for the term of his appointment.